-- 1) Use your phone or the center kiosk to sign your child out. - 2) G1: When you arrive inside the lobby, a staff member will call on the radio for your child to come to the front of the building.G2 Nursery: Please ring door buzzer to be let in.
-Walk down to the - nursery: Please ring door buzzer to be let in.
-Walk down to the nursery where a teacher will assist you and hand you your child at the gate. - 3) Please make sure you grab or ask for any belongings that need to go home: coats, shoes, soiled clothing, etc.
+1) Use your phone or the center kiosk to sign your child out.

+2) G1: When you arrive inside the lobby, a staff member will call on the radio for your child to come to the front of the building.G2 Lion Room: A teacher will assist you and hand your child to you at the gate.G2 Nursery: Please walk down to the nursery where a teacher will assist

+G2 Nursery: Please walk down to the nursery where a teacher will assist you and hand you your child at the gate.

+3) Please make sure you grab or ask for any belongings that need to go home: coats, shoes, soiled clothing.